acgeospatial/awesome-earthobservation-code/README.md

 - [Geoprocessing with Python - GIS circa 2009](https://www.gis.usu.edu/~chrisg/python/2009/) - This material is really old and some of it is outdated (not all, though!).
 One of these days I might get around to putting newer class materials online, but you're stuck with this for now.

 ## Deep learning and Machine Learning
+<b>Curated lists</b>

-(see [Christoph Rieke git hub](https://github.com/chrieke/awesome-satellite-imagery-datasets) for much much more)
+- [Christoph Rieke git hub](https://github.com/chrieke/awesome-satellite-imagery-datasets) for much much more
+- [Deep Vector](https://github.com/deepVector/geospatial-machine-learning) - A curated list of resources focused on Machine Learning in Geospatial Data Science.
+- [Robin Cole on satellite imagery and deep learning resources](https://github.com/robmarkcole/satellite-image-deep-learning) - Resources for deep learning with satellite & aerial imagery
+<b>Specific examples</b>
 - [TernausNetV2](https://github.com/ternaus/TernausNetV2) - TernausNetV2: Fully Convolutional Network for Instance Segmentation [paper](TernausNetV2: Fully Convolutional Network for Instance Segmentation)
 - [CNN-Sentinel](https://github.com/jensleitloff/CNN-Sentinel) -Analyzing Sentinel-2 satellite data in Python with Keras (repository of our talks at Minds Mastering Machines 2019 and PyCon 2018)
-- [Robin Cole on satellite imagery and deep learning resources](https://github.com/robmarkcole/satellite-image-deep-learning) - Resources for deep learning with satellite & aerial imagery
 - [Image patches](https://github.com/Vooban/Smoothly-Blend-Image-Patches) - Using a U-Net for image segmentation, blending predicted patches smoothly is a must to please the human eye.
 - [Fast AI Satellite imagery resources](https://forums.fast.ai/t/geospatial-deep-learning-resources-study-group/31044)
 - [Crop yield prediction](https://github.com/meet-sapu/Crop-Yield-Prediction-Using-Satellite-Imagery) - The motive here is to predict the yield of crops of a particular farm by the change in pixels of the image of farm yearly.
 Uses Tensorflow